Muhammad-Hussain456/Governor-Sindh-IT-Initiative/Quarter-1/100-Days-Coding-Challenge/Day 82/README.md

 ### JavaScript

-1. **Direct DOM Manipulation**: JavaScript updates the UI by directly manipulating the DOM elements.
+1. **Direct DOM Manipulation**: JavaScript updates the UI by directly manipulating the actual DOM elements.
 This can be efficient for simple tasks but may become cumbersome and slow for complex UIs with frequent updates.
 2. **Imperative Approach**: You need to explicitly define the steps to update the UI.
 This means writing more code to handle the state and changes.
 3. **Performance**: Direct DOM manipulation can lead to performance issues, especially with large and complex applications, as each change can trigger reflows and repaints.
 4. **Flexibility**: JavaScript offers more control and flexibility since you can manipulate the DOM in any way you want.